TheMrNaab/op25-headunit/readme.md

 ## Installation
 Download and click through the installation wizard at [/html/utilities/install-wizard.html](https://github.com/TheMrNaab/op25-headunit/blob/6022ac7fdb9acd2600f27025fefb03b12a39c06e/html/utilities/install-wizard.html).

+**Be sure to follow all configuration steps including the replacement of terminal.py in the OP25 installation.**

 ### Software
 - **Operating System**: Ubuntu Server (recommended for OP25 compatibility).
 - **PI OS** The OP25 struggles with Pi OS and is not reccomdended.